davidbrouillette/JSON-Schema-Validator/README.md

 # Validation
-Properties for each type that are validated are based on the [json-schema-validation validation keywords](http://json-schema.org/latest/json-schema-validation.html).
-Verbage for each property has been changed from those presented in the json-schema-validation document to improve the developer experience when using this tool.
+Properties for each type that are validated are based on the [json-schema-Validation Validation keywords](http://json-schema.org/latest/json-schema-Validation.html).
+Verbage for each property has been changed from those presented in the json-schema-Validation document to improve the developer experience when using this tool.